MEGA65/mega65-user-guide/README.md

 The User Guide project is defined using a Makefile to build.

-> If you are using an environment like TeXworks, do not use the built in Build button.
+> If you are using an environment like TeXworks, do not use the built-in Build button.
 That is for single file building only.

-For MingW32 users, use the `mingw32-make` command where `make` is indicate below.
+For MingW32 users, use the `mingw32-make` command where `make` is indicated below.
 Linux and macOS users, simply use `make`.

 `make` or `make all` will build all PDF manuals.
 You can also specify the name of the PDF file to build just one manual, like so: